 Facebook | Instagram | Website

 I have been frequenting Al Forno for as long as I can remember (since I was a little kid), and it never fails to impress each time.
-One of the best Italian restaurants around, Al Forno is not a restaurant you should miss out on, especially since you’re able to witness the whole pizza-making process there.
+As one of the best Italian restaurants around, Al Forno is not a place you should miss out on, especially since you’re able to witness the whole pizza-making process there.

-From kneading the dough to shoving the pizzas into the pizza oven, the whole experience is one to remember.
-Of course, their food is a notch above the rest.
+From kneading the dough to shoving the pizzas into the pizza oven, all the kitchen action makes for an experience to remember.
+Their method imparts a unique smoky flavour to their pizzas, and it is no wonder that their pizzas are a notch above the rest.

-My all-time favourites including the Pizza Primavera (S$27), topped off with wild rocket and parma ham, Spaghetti Cartoccio (Seafood Spaghetti) (S$60 for two pax), Spaghetti Al Nero (Squid Ink Pasta) (S$25).
-Or even just a simple Pizza Margherita (S$22) will do wonders for your tastebuds.
+My all-time favourites include the Pizza Primavera (S$27), topped off with wild rocket and parma ham, and Spaghetti Al Nero Di Seppia (Squid Ink Pasta) (S$26).
+Even just a simple Pizza Margherita (S$23) will do wonders for your tastebuds.

 +65 6348 8781